ManuelElizaldi/PaceCalculator/README.md

 ## Future Plans For This Project
 ### Make sure you ⭐ this project, I plan to add new features!
-My next step for this project is to build an app that can be downloaded to android phones (possibly iphones too) and that can be used without using internet.
+My next step for this project is to build an app that can be downloaded to Android phones (and possibly iPhones too) and that can be used without an internet connection.